 Another sub narrative, further on my novel, tells how one of those humans slaved in Star 22 manages to escape in an abandoned spaceship.
 After it takes off, the spaceship starts to lose power and hardly escapes the star gravity due to its fuel tank had holes made by an insect native from the star able to dissolve and digest plastic.
 And this is the second curious coincidence.
 Probably you heard about a recent discovery of worms able to eat plastic.

 Why do I say these coincidences are curious?
 In real life, the discovery of 22 and 22b occurred in 2009.
 The one of worms that eat plastic in 2014.
 Well, in this copyright office in Barcelona you can find a 2005 printed copy of my second novel, titled La venganza del mutante signed under my real full name Walter Alejandro Iglesias containing the fictional stories and names I described above.

 Did these coincidences catch your attention?
-You'll find many more of them in my novels, and not only science fiction-like ones (unfortunately, I have no plans to translate my novels to English.)
+You'll find many more in my novels, and not only science-fiction ones (unfortunately, I have no plans to translate my novels to English.)